 Experts do not recommend opioid medicines, like oxycodone or hydrocodone, to treat cluster headaches.
 They can have harmful side effects.

 Treatments most often used to stop cluster headaches include:

-- Triptans, which can be given as a shot, sprayed in the nose, or taken by mouth as a pill to reduce pressure and pain.
+- Triptans can be given as a shot, sprayed in the nose, or taken by mouth as a pill to reduce pressure and pain.

 Some medicines that prevent cluster headaches during a cluster period include:

 This medicine is used to reduce the number of headaches in a cluster cycle.
 These may be given either as a single injection or a series of injections.

 This medicine is used to prevent or reduce the number of headaches in a cluster cycle.
 Verapamil is commonly used for preventing both occasional and chronic cluster headaches.